* ESC - close the search window

 Martin Pollack: I really can’t say that everything is the same, that Putin is Hitler, and that everything is repeated exactly, but it is true that many things are repeated.
 In particular, territorial claims like “Russia is where Russians are.”
 Germans did the same about the Sudetenland.

-Exactly the same thing happened in Katyn, when Russians said that the executions were carried out by the Nazis.
+Exactly the same thing happened in Katyn when Russians said that the executions were carried out by the Nazis.
 It could have been Nazis, but in this case it was Russians.
 That’s the way it was.
 This is the logic that Putin is using now.
 He is lying.
 Putin is lying and he knows that his interlocutor knows that he is lying, but he is lying anyway.
 No one dares to say, “Hey Putin, you are lying.”
 It’s politeness, diplomacy, and fear.
 This is where Putin triumphs.
-It is his internal triumph, because he lies to the face of the whole world.
+It is his internal triumph because he lies to the face of the whole world.

-Chytomo: When I see news about mass graves in Bucha, Izyum or Lyman, torture, rape, I often think of your books.
+Chytomo: When I see news about mass graves in Bucha, Izyum or Lyman, torture, and rape, I often think of your books.
 It’s hard to accept the fact that history is repeating itself.
 In the 21st century, a time of democracy and freedom, Russia is committing genocide.
 As you wrote, in Nazi times there were many inactive observers.
 And now the world is watching this tragedy and cannot or does not want to stop it.

 Those who say there’s nothing we can achieve using weapons have a poor understanding of the concept of pacifism.
 Right now, something can only be done with weapons.
 Conversations will be held later.

 Chytomo: You have been working on comprehending the theme of World War II.
-I often think of Theodor Adorno’s words about what kind of literature is possible after Auschwitz?
-In your opinion, what kind of literature is possible after Bucha, Izyum, and other occupied cities where people are being killed in real time?
+I often think of Theodor Adorno’s words about what kind of literature is possible after Auschwitz.
+In your opinion, what kind of literature is possible after Bucha, Izyum, and other occupied cities where people are being killed in real-time?

 Martin Pollack: It is impossible to fully comprehend the war so far, it is too early.
 But we need to document it.